SamuelGarrattIqa/katacoda/intro_to_ruby/using_methods.md

 `{{execute}}

 This method uses a loop and iterates through it creating a tag with a key and the value inside it.
+It also shows an example of extra validation can be performed on a parameter.
 The idea is that you can see the `tags` parameter can have an arbitrary number of parameters.

 Then you can call it with an arbitrary number of parameters